Frequently Asked Questions

 What is the process for creating the ceremony?

-During this time, we speak several times, either in person or via phone, so that I can learn about your needs, go over all the different possibilities, and learn more about your relationship and background.
+During this time, we speak several times.
+This can be in person (after Covid is better under control) or via Zoom or phone, so that I can learn about your needs, go over all the different possibilities, and learn more about your relationship and background.
 We spend time together so that every word in the ceremony ends up being appropriate and carefully chosen to reflect who you are.
 All of this typically happens before I begin to write the ceremony and it helps me craft a ceremony that is well-written, well-organized, and that works just as well on and off the page.
 I also take great care with the emotional impact of a ceremony.
 I want you, your families and your guests to truly enjoy it!

 Working together also involves discussing and orchestrating the logistics of your ceremony.
 I have over 10 years of event-planning experience and this helps in planning the processional, the recessional and the flow of the ceremony.
 I present a range of options that are consistent with Humanistic and egalitarian values and help you think through your decisions.